-Desertion would only ebb in late-1944, and we cannot say with confidence how much more (or less) desertion would have occurred had blocking detachments been absent.
-That said, we get intriguing glimpses: at Kursk, 19 men of the 179th Penal Company of the 13th Army's 148th Rifle Division defected to the Germans while others fled to the rear because a blocking detachment was not present (March 1943).
-This incident, and others like it, forced Soviet commanders to reissue orders explicitly stating that penal units could only be used in situations where blocking detachments were present to monitor them.18
+Desertion would only ebb in late 1944, and firm conclusions about how much more (or less) desertion would have occurred had blocking detachments been absent are difficult to reach.
+That said, intriguing glimpses are on display: at Kursk, nineteen men of the 179th Penal Company of the 13th Army's 148th Rifle Division defected to the Germans, while others fled to the rear because a blocking detachment was not present (March 1943).
+This incident, and others like it, forced Soviet commanders to reissue orders explicitly stating that penal units could only be used in situations where blocking detachments were present to monitor them.62

 The blocking detachments exacted a heavy price, though, in terms of increasing Soviet casualties.
-Red Army detachments and their NKVD counterparts executed an estimated 158,000 of their own soldiers (?, 157).
-While these executions represented "only" 3% of the total number of soldiers detained, these losses in an absolute sense were enormous, representing at least eleven full-strength Soviet divisions.
-Some 13,500 soldiers alone were shot at Stalingrad within the space of two weeks (?, 157).
-Put differently, these casualties rivaled total US Army losses in the European and Atlantic theaters (185,924) and dwarfed those suffered in the Pacific campaign (106,207) (?).
-An additional 450,000 soldiers were captured by blocking detachments and reassigned to penal battalions.
-These units conducted high-risk missions such as route clearance for Soviet offensives in exchange for reduced criminal sentences; casualties were staggering, often reaching 50% or greater of unit strength in just one operation (?, 577).
-In short, blocking detachments reduced cohesion problems but did so at the direct cost of massive casualties.
+Red Army detachments and their NKVD counterparts executed an estimated 158,000 of their own soldiers.63 While these executions represented "only" 3 percent of the total number of soldiers detained, these losses in an absolute sense were enormous, representing at least eleven full-strength Soviet divisions.
+Some 13,500 soldiers alone were shot at Stalingrad within the space of two weeks.64 Put differently, these casualties rivaled total US Army losses in the European and Atlantic theaters (185,924) and dwarfed those suffered in the Pacific campaign (106,207).65 An additional 450,000 soldiers were captured by blocking detachments and reassigned to penal battalions.
+These units conducted high-risk missions